Class Prior Estimation under Covariate Shift: No Problem?: Assumptions and Notation

-The elements $\omega$ of $\Omega$ are objects (or instances) with class (label) and covariate (feature) attributes. $\omega \in A_1$ means that $\omega$ belongs to class 1 (or the positive class). $\omega \in A_0$ means that $\omega$ belongs to class 0 (or the negative class).

-The $\sigma$-algebra $\mathcal{A}$ of events $M \in \mathcal{A}$ is a collection of subsets $M$ of $\Omega$ with the property that they can be assigned probabilities $P[M]$ in a logically consistent way.
-In the literature, thanks to their role of reflecting the available information, $\sigma$-algebras are sometimes also called `information set' (Holzmann and Eulert \cite{HolzmannInformation2014}).
-In the following, we use both terms exchangeably.

-\emph{Binary classification problem.} The sub-$\sigma$-algebra $\mathcal{H} \subset \mathcal{A}$ contains the events which are observable at the time when the class of an object $\omega$ has to be predicted.
-Since $A_1 \notin \mathcal{H}$, then the class of an object may not yet be known.
-It can only be predicted on the basis of the events $H \in \mathcal{H}$ which are assumed to reflect the features of the object.

-Under dataset shift as defined above, typically the positive class prior probabilities $P[A_1]$ in the source distribution (assumed to be observable) and $Q[A_1]$ in the target distribution (assumed to be unknown or known with delay only) are different.
+\emph{Class prior estimation}.
+Under dataset shift as defined above, typically the prior probabilities $P[A_1]$ of the positive class in the source distribution (assumed to be observable) and $Q[A_1]$ in the target distribution (assumed to be unknown or known with delay only) are different.
 Class prior estimation in the binary classification context of Assumption~\ref{as:setting} is the task to estimate $Q[A_1]$, based on observations from $P$ (the entire source distribution) and from\footnote{ $Q|\mathcal{H}$ stands for the measure $Q$ with domain restricted to $\mathcal{H}$.} $Q|\mathcal{H}$ (the target distribution of the covariates, also called features).